The combinatorial formula for open gravitational descendents: The moduli, bundles and intersection numbers

 \subsubsection{A comment about the alternative definition in the stable case}

 In the stable case, by Proposition \ref{prop:spin_on_comps}, the sheaf $\CCCL$ and the graded data determine the spin structures and liftings on the normalization, hence by Lemma \ref{lem:equiv_of_defs}, determines the data of $\SL,s$ for each component.
 However, it is determined by it, again, using the same lemma and proposition, only when there are no Ramond nodes.
-Even when there are such nodes, the data of $\SL,s$ for each component determines $\CCCL$ and the graded data up to a finite choice, as explained in the proof of Proposition \ref{prop:spin_on_comps}.
+Even when there are such nodes, the data of $\SL,s$ for each component determines $\CCCL$ and the graded data up to a finite choice of identification maps between stalks of half nodes and liftings at the preimages of the contracted boundaries, as explained in the proof of Proposition \ref{prop:spin_on_comps}.
 Therefore, since working with the $S^1-$bundle and its lifting is more convenient, throughout this paper we shall usually write $(\Sigma,\SL,s)$ to indicate a spin structure with a lifting, and leave $\CCCL$ implicit.
 We shall sometimes even leave $\SL,s$ implicit.